angel-christian/to-do-list-dom/README.md

-# 📝 ToDo List App – DOM Manipulation with Vanilla JavaScript
+# 📝 ToDo List – DOM Manipulation with Vanilla JavaScript

 Welcome to a beginner-friendly ToDo List web app built entirely using **HTML** and **Vanilla JavaScript**.
 This project is designed to demonstrate basic **DOM manipulation**, **event handling**, and dynamic element creation in JavaScript.